Elon Musk strikes deal to buy Twitter for $44bn

 Twitter responded by putting in place a so-called "poison pill" defence to fend off Mr Musk.
 The mechanism would have created difficulties for Mr Musk if he attempted to increase his stake in the company.

-Mr Musk has secured $25.5bn of financing for the deal and will put in $21bn of his own money.
+Mr Musk has secured $25.5bn of financing for the deal and will take a $21bn stake in the business.